vdbst/Learning-SQL-Injection/README.md

 ## The bad code

-The /hw endpoint in the app.js builds the SQL query by simply concatenating the the query template (`SELECT ...
+The /hw endpoint in the app.js builds the SQL query by simply concatenating the query template (`SELECT ...
 LIKE '%`) with the user's input for filtering the result (`req.query.name`) and the end part of the SQL query (`%'`).

 ## What the developer wanted

-The SQL query which is the sent to the database server should look like:
+The SQL query which is sent to the database server should look like:

 ```
 SELECT